 Low Budget Filmmaking Equipment List: What Do You Actually Need?

 In this article, I will list some of my favorite tools for low-budget filmmaking.
-I’ll also explain how these tools can be used in different filmmaking scenarios, as well as provide some sample packages to help get you started.
+I’ll also explain how these tools can be used in different filmmaking scenarios and provide some sample packages to help you get started.

 1. An absolute must: a camera/lenses